fellesverkstedet/fabricatable-machines/hrbl-shield/README.md

 * Consider replacing the 16 single channel SFH6206-3T optocouplers with 4 channel 4TLP291-4(GB) for reduced part count and cheaper BOM.
 * (From [issue 20](https://github.com/fellesverkstedet/fabricatable-machines/issues/20) consider if we should change the 5V voltage regulator.
 * Establish a maximum current that we can draw through the card to the motors without overheating the traces (or ribbon cable).
+* Add dual axis squaring
+* Change the ZIP filename so that you don't need to unzip GRBL
+* Consider 3 pin plugs for sensors